Policy DAR-2: Oversight of Private Air Monitoring

 - Network design and installation

 For networks that are required by DEC, the Division of Air Resources (Division) will exercise an oversight role on each of the elements.

 The following tasks must be completed to provide oversight:

 Deciding Whether Air Quality and/or Meteorological Monitoring is Necessary

-- Where an ambient air quality impact analysis has defined potential impacts to approach or exceed the levels established in the Ambient Air Quality Standard(s) (AAQS) or Prevention of Significant Deterioration (PSD) increments.
+- Where an ambient air quality impact analysis has defined potential impacts to exceed the levels established in the National Ambient Air Quality Standard(s) (NAAQS);

 - Where observations of the environment indicate that health and welfare impacts are occurring.

 Network Design and Installation